Mahmoudabdellatif/tcGenerator/README.md

 - A template
 - A dataset

-Transforms the template into a Document expanding the template tags into their rappresentation using the dataset.
-Below you can find more details.
+Transforms the template into a Document expanding the template tags into their representation using the dataset.

 ## Installation